MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 ### Parameters

+*exec*\
+The execution policy to use.

 *first*\
 A forward iterator addressing the position of the first element in the range to be searched.

 *last*\
 A forward iterator addressing the position one past the final element in the range to be searched.

-*comp*\
+*pred*\
 The binary predicate giving the condition to be satisfied by the values of the adjacent elements in the range being searched.

-### Return Value
+### Return value

-A forward iterator to the first element of the adjacent pair that are either equal to each other (in the first version) or that satisfy the condition given by the binary predicate (in the second version), provided that such a pair of elements is found.
+A forward iterator to the first of the adjacent elements that are either equal to each other (in the first version) or that satisfy the condition given by the binary predicate (in the second version), provided that such a pair of elements is found.
 Otherwise, an iterator pointing to *last* is returned.

 ### Remarks